iranmederos/delivery-page/README.md

-# Pag1
+# Delivery page
-this is a example of my first practice page
+this is a example of my first practice page, maked with JQ